jontmy/openauth-nextjs-boilerplate/README.md

 This is an SST + OpenAuth + [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

+This setup is slightly opinionated—TypeScript (+ the ESLint plugin) and Prettier (+ the TailwindCSS plugin) have been added, based on the default configuration from `create-next-app`.

 ## Getting Started

 Assuming you have your AWS credentials all set up, start the development server: